 Low End PC Performance Guide: Battlefield 3

 Built on DICE’s Frostbite 2 engine, the updated version of Frostbite used in Battlefield: Bad Company 2, Battlefield 3 is no doubt is the best looking game in the Battlefield series.
-The game looks so good it has been nominated in every feature to have the best graphics in 2011.
-It was so demanding on hardware even DICE stated that it would require SLI/Crossfire setup to run the game at Ultra settings.
-But how about its scaling on lower systems?
+The game looks so good it was nominated in every feature for “best graphics in 2011”.
+It was also so demanding that the developer DICE even stated that it would require an SLI/Crossfire dual-GPU set up to run the game at Ultra settings.
+But how does it scale to lower-end systems?
 Unfortunately, we haven’t seen one article to have tested and discussed this.

 TEST SYSTEM & REQUIREMENTS